The article has been automatically translated into English by Google Translate from Russian and has not been edited.

 Shanna discovered the world of surrogacy in a magazine article.

-While her three children were playing on a farm in their native Pennsylvania, she went into reading and learned that there are "traditional surrogate mothers" whose eggs are artificially fertilized with donor sperm.
-And "gestational carriers" - carrying someone else's fertilized egg.
+While her three children played on a farm in her native Pennsylvania, she immersed herself in reading and learned that there are “traditional surrogates,” whose eggs are artificially inseminated with donor sperm.
+And “gestational carriers” - those who carry someone else’s fertilized egg.

 Shanna also explored the difference between “commercial surrogacy,” where a woman is paid to carry a child, and “altruistic surrogacy.”